List of members of the Sabor, 2015–2016

-The 8th Sabor was inaugurated on 28 December 2015 (for the first time in history due to a postponed election of the Speaker), having originally been called by the President to hold an inaugural session on December 3.
+The eighth Sabor was inaugurated on 28 December 2015 (for the first time in history due to a postponed election of the Speaker), having originally been called by the President to hold an inaugural session on 3 December.
 The assembly came into existence following the November 2015 parliamentary election and consisted of 151 representatives elected from 10 geographical and two special electoral districts.
 The 8th Sabor dissolved itself by a vote of 137 in favor on 20 June 2016 and formally dissolved on 15 July 2016.
-The 8th Sabor was the shortest in the history of independent Croatia with a term lasting only 200 days.
+The eighth Sabor was the shortest in the history of independent Croatia with a term lasting only 200 days.
 The 8th Sabor officially ended on 14 October with the inauguration of the 9th Sabor.

 Parliamentary officials

-The Speaker of the Croatian Parliament (or President) from 28 December 2015 is Željko Reiner, member of the Croatian Democratic Union (HDZ).
+The Speaker of the Croatian Parliament (or President) from 28 December 2015 was Željko Reiner, member of the Croatian Democratic Union (HDZ).

-Vice presidents of Sabor are Ante Sanader (HDZ), Robert Podolnjak (Most) and Ivan Tepeš (HSP AS).
+Vice presidents of Sabor were Ante Sanader (HDZ), Robert Podolnjak (Most) and Ivan Tepeš (HSP AS).
 Two vice presidents were elected on 3 February 2016: Milanka Opačić (SDP) and Vesna Pusić (HNS).